OUR PLACE Aboriginal Design Recycled Door Mat

 Colours: Multicoloured.
 Mat colours may differ slightly from the images shown due to the different inks used in individual print runs.

-Care Instructions: All of our door mats have been made to the best attainable standards from recycled rubber and plastics.
+Care Instructions: All of our door mats have been made to the best attainable standards from recycled rubber.
 Follow the guide to for cleaning and storage instructions.
 Whilst our door and floor mats are suitable for indoor and outdoor use, extensive exposure to sun or rain will lead to fading and deterioration over time.

 *More information can be found about all of our artists on our artist's blog.

 General specifications for all our recycled welcome door mats:

 - 45 x 70cm in size and 6 mm thick.